-Contrary to expectations, small to medium-sized businesses are not putting their outsourcing plans on hold any time soon.
+Contrary to expectations, small to medium-sized businesses are not putting their plans to outsource on hold any time soon.
 Offshore outsourcing of labor and services, as compared to insourcing or building an in-house team, provides greater leverage for businesses to catapult their growth in a year or two.

-This desire to expand one's market reach and base of operations seems to be stronger than worrying about what Trump and his posse would do in retaliation against companies that outsource.
-Here are three reasons why businesses continue to leverage the benefits of offshore outsourcing in spite of Trump.
+This desire to expand one’s market reach and base of operations seems to be stronger than worrying about what Trump and his posse would do in retaliation against companies that outsource.
+Here are three reasons why businesses continue to leverage the benefits of business process outsourcing in spite of Trump.

 #1 Businesses outsource because they save a lot on general and administrative overhead costs.

-Companies that outsource some of their business processes rarely need to pay for office space, utilities, accounting and legal fees, research and development, administrative salaries, and other related expenses.
-They don't need to hire people from other countries to work as migrant workers on H-1B visas in the United States.
+Companies that outsource some of their business processes rarely need to pay for office space, utilities, accounting, legal fees, research and development, administrative salaries, and other related expenses.
+They don’t need to hire people from other countries to work as migrant workers on H-1B visas in the United States.

 Contrary to popular belief, companies that outsource pay for the TALENT and HARD WORK provided by foreign workers.
 They are not sending a lot of money abroad, so much so that the U.S. GDP is affected.

 You can’t even categorize this as exploitation of low-cost labor since workers in the outsourcing industry are paid higher-than-average rates in their respective countries.
 It’s wrong to compare wages earned by workers in the United States with those earned by workers in another country.
 The costs of living in the Philippines, for example, are more than 90% lower compared to the costs of living in the United States.

 There’s no capital outlay either.
 Outsourcing providers take care of the facilities and equipment that their employees need to do their jobs.
 Their clients only pay for the services rendered.
 In general, small businesses can save between 30% and 50% when they outsource rather than insource or hire in-house staff.